ai4ce/FusionSense/README.md

 We use `Grounded-SAM-2` for segmenting the foreground and background.
 Please make sure to use our modified submodule.

-We recommend starting a separate Conda environment, since `Grounded-SAM-2` requires CUDA 12.1, which is not yet officially supported by `Nerfstudio`.
+We recommend starting a separate Conda environment since `Grounded-SAM-2` requires CUDA 12.1, which is not yet officially supported by `Nerfstudio`.
 ```sh
 cd Grounded-SAM2-for-masking
 cd checkpoints